m3o/services/signup/README.md

-# Onboarding Service
+# Signup Service

-This is the Onboarding service
+This is the Signup service

 Generated with

 ```
-micro new --namespace=go.micro --type=service onboarding
+micro new --namespace=go.micro --type=service signup
 ```

 ## Getting Started